hotwer/entity-manager/README.md

 - Customized primary key name (just define a primary key name as string or composite primary key as an array of strings)

-- Npw supports composite primary keys (they must not be auto increment)
+- Now supports composite primary keys (they must not be auto increment)

 v0.0.1